-The EPA has identified the following decision-making authorities (DMAs) for the Proposal (Table 6).
+The EPA has identified the following decision-making authorities (DMAs) for the Proposal (Table 5).
+No changes to the identified DMAs have been made since the s38 Referral was completed.
 Additional DMAs may be identified during the assessment.

-Table 6: Decision-making authorities
+Table 5: Decision-making authorities